usc-isi-digelements/user-settings-dialog/README.md

 # user-settings-dialog

-A Polymer Element showing a button that opens a dialog with user settings.
+A Polymer Element showing a styled dialog with user settings.

 ### Example
 ```js